italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

  Coherent Pluggable Repository
    - Contains one or more operational-mode records
-   - Each record for tuple [organization-identifier, operational-mode]
+   - Each record for tuple [organization-identifier,operational-mode]
    - It is machine-readable/interpretable

 ~~~~